laravel/docs/routing.md

 <a name="parameters-encoded-forward-slashes"></a>
 #### Encoded Forward Slashes

-By default, the Laravel routing component allows all characters except `/`.
-You must explicitly allow `/` to be part of your placeholder by specifying it with a `where` condition:
+The Laravel routing component allows all characters except `/`.
+You must explicitly allow `/` to be part of your placeholder using a `where` condition regular expression:

     Route::get('search/{search}', function ($search) {
         return $search;
     })->where('search', '.*');

-Now when you submit a search with an encoded forward slash, it'll be decoded in the `$search` parameter.

-> {note} Please note that using encoded forward slashes is only possible for the last route segment.
+> {note} Encoded forward slashes are only supported within the last route segment.

 <a name="named-routes"></a>
 ## Named Routes